 Women- and minority-owned businesses

-Several cities and public customers in the USA require that a portion of construction contracts be awarded to women- or minority- owned businesses.
-In 2006, we established the Construction Management Building Blocks Training Program (CMBB) to promote this field of growing companies.
-The program introduces potential partners and provides training, knowledge sharing forums and assistance to small companies to spur their development.
-After many years of engaging with small and diverse US businesses, more than 800 companies have graduated from the program.
+In the USA, many public and private-sector customers require a certain proportion of construction contracts to be awarded to women- or minority-owned businesses.
+In 2006, we established the Construction Management Building Blocks Training Program (CMBB) to promote this field.
+The program introduces potential partners and provides training, knowledge-sharing forums and assistance to small companies to spur their development.
+After many years of Skanska engagement with small and diverse US businesses, more than 800 companies have graduated from the program and gone on to win contracts representing over USD 250 M.

 Measurable social impact